material-motion/material-motion/specifications/motion_family/direct_manipulation.md

 # Direct manipulation motion family

-The direct manipulation motion family allows a motion engineer to describe gesture manipulation of elements.
+The direct manipulation motion family allows a director to describe gesture manipulation of elements.

 |           | Android   | Apple     |
 | --------- |:---------:|:---------:|